Barefoot mailman: Novel and film

 In 1943 the Theodore Pratt novel The Barefoot Mailman, based on the story of James Hamilton, was published by Duell, Sloan and Pearce, New York.
 In 1951 the book was made into a movie starring Robert Cummings, Terry Moore, Jerome Courtland and John Russell.

 Scout Hike

-The South Florida Council of Boy Scouts of America sponsors an annual 35-mile, 2-day hike along portions of the trails used by the Barefoot Mailmen.
+The South Florida Council of Boy Scouts of America sponsors an annual 35 miles, 2-day hike along portions of the trails used by the Barefoot Mailmen.
 The Scouts carry actual U.S. Mail and are to be totally self-sufficient (except for water) for the entire duration of the hike from Pompano Beach, Florida to South Miami Beach, Florida.